bixb922/crank-organ/doc-software/README.md

 ```
 The application is now installed.

-To start the application with the MicroPython console use:
+To test the application with the MicroPython console use:
 ```
 mpremote exec "import main"
 ```